Christmas vacations: 15 of the best places to go for holiday spirit | KRDO

 By CNN staff

-Anyplace can put up a few lights and call it a holiday celebration, but travelers who really love Christmas want more.
+Anyplace can throw up a few lights and call it a holiday celebration, but travelers who really love Christmas want more.

 Many places have plans to return to a livelier season after two years of subdued or canceled festivities because of the Covid-19 pandemic.